Centre for Teaching Excellence

 • Use pre-class time to meet and greet students.

+Students may not understand the criteria for the test/assignment.
 Unclear instructions and expectations can lead to feelings of frustration and fear of failure that may prompt a student to cheat.

 Strategies